 uThukela district municipality has appointed a dedicated person to deal with issues of physically challenged in the uThukela district municipality.
 The municipality has formed the Disability Forum where all the physically challenged people are able to raise their issues.
+There had been some several workshops where the relevant stakeholders such as Seda and, Umsobomvu were invited to encourage physically challenged people to start their own businesses.
 The challenge that they are facing are the accessing the Municipal offices, Transportation Recreational Facilities.